Android 10

 Android 10 (codenamed Android Q during development) is the tenth major release and the 17th version of the Android mobile operating system.
 It was first released as a developer preview on March 13, 2019, and was released publicly on September 3, 2019.

 Android 10 was officially released on September 3, 2019, for supported Google Pixel devices, as well as the third-party Essential Phone and Redmi K20 Pro in selected markets.
 The OnePlus 7T was the first device with Android 10 pre-installed.
 In October 2019, it was reported that Google's certification requirements for Google Mobile Services will only allow Android 10-based builds to be approved after January 31, 2020.

-As of February 2023, 17.65% of Android devices (mobile & tablet) ran Android 10 (API 29), making it the third most common version.
+As of October 2025, 4.78% of Android devices (mobile & tablet) ran Android 10 (which has ceased receiving security updates in March 2023).